ShaiKKO/FoxTwo_/README.md

 - **Behavioral profiling** with ML-ready feature extraction
 - **ETW TraceLogging integration** for seamless SIEM compatibility

-The driver is developed by ziX Performance Labs and has been tested against real-world CVEs including CVE-2025-21333, CVE-2024-35250, and techniques demonstrated at Pwn2Own 2024/2025.
+The driver has been tested against real-world CVEs including CVE-2025-21333, CVE-2024-35250, and techniques demonstrated at Pwn2Own 2024/2025.

 <a name="features"></a>
 ## Key Features

-### Implemented Features

 | Feature | Module | Description |
 |---------|--------|-------------|